toddgaunt/bastionburrow.com/content/projects.md

 - [Dotfiles](https://github.com/toddgaunt/dotfiles)

     My configuration files for software I use.
-The most configured tool I use is  of [Neovim](https://neovim.io/).
+The most configured tool I use is [Neovim](https://neovim.io/).
 It is a fantastic text-editor, and I find the support for Lua as a scripting language one of my favorite things about it.
-It is much easier to extend it myself compared to [Vim](https://www.vim.org/) which, at the time I switched, only supported Vimscript, which I never had the desire to invest any of my time to learn.
+Compared to Vimscript writing editor extensions myself is easier and more enjoyable in Lua.
+Since [Vim](https://www.vim.org/) only supported Vimscript when I used it, I never ended up exploring editor extension basic configuration.